 The case can be made that formal education also kills imagination.
 Think back, in any of your classes at any time in you life, did a teacher ask to close your eyes and use your imagination?

 You can choose to be a bit player on the stage of work or a superstar.
 But to be a star, you will want to learn skill mapping.
 Sometimes this is also called competency modeling.
 A core part of this process is to define the key skill-sets required to play a particular role.
 But before that, one has to define your social roles.
+Three of them are future oriented, one is related to what you are currently doing.

 Step 2a: Your Current Role